troydhanson/info-theory/hamming/README.md

 While the encoding above can correct one error in seven bits, it does not correct nor can it detect two or more errors.
 We can add a parity bit.
-This gives us the ability to correct one error among the 8 bits and lets us detect if a second, uncorrectable error occurred.
+Then we can correct one error among the 8 bits and detect the presence of a second, uncorrectable error.

     % echo "hello, world!" > original
     % ./ecc -x -i original -o encoded